Everything We Know About HBO's 'Game of Thrones' Prequel 'House of the Dragon'

 Even though it's House of the Dragon, they won't be the only family on the show.
 Members of the just-as-old bloodline House Velaryon have also be cast, according to Variety.
 Steve Toussaint (Small Axe) plays Lord Corlys Velaryon, who's also known as "The Sea Snake" for being a "famed nautical adventurer" with the "largest navy in the world."
 His wife Princess Rhaenys Velaryon will be played by Eve Best (Nurse Jackie, Fate: The Winx Saga), who is actually a dragonrider of Targaryen blood, but her spot on the throne was overlooked and instead went to her cousin Viserys because of her gender.
 (Sounds like the familial tension is already building!)

 Variety shared that the House of Hightowers will also appear, including Otto Hightower, who is played by Rhys Ifans (Notting Hill, Snowden), and the faithful Hand of the King.
 He's said to see Matt Smith's Daemon as a threat.
 Olivia Cooke (The Sound of Metal, Bates Motel) will play Otto's daughter, Alicent, "who was raised in the Red Keep" which gave her an insider's knowledge to the games of politics.

 Game of Thrones showrunners D. B. Weiss and David Benioff aren't involved with House of the Dragon at all—so you don't have to worry (yet) that your soon-to-be new favorite characters' fates will be derailed.
 According to Deadline, the show was created by George R. R. Martin himself along with Ryan Condal (Colony, Rampage).
 Condal and GoT alum Miguel Sapochnik, who will also direct a handful of episodes, will serve as co-showrunners.
 They, plus Martin, Vince Gerardis (GoT, Flashforward), and Sarah Lee Hess (Orange Is the New Black, House), will also executive-produce the series.

-According to The Hollywood Reporter, the first season will consist of 10 episodes.
+According to The Hollywood Reporter, the first season will be 10 episodes.
 That seems like a good number, considering that's what GoT went with in its first six seasons.

 HBO shared concept art of the House of Dragon's dragons on social media in late 2020, and they look every bit as badass as Daenerys' magnificent Drogon, Rhaegal, and Viserion.

 After HBO made the decision not to move forward with the prequel starring Naomi Watts, it became a little less clear which of the other spinoffs, if any, still have a shot of a series order.
-Fans don't have to worry any more, though, because HBO has full-blown plans to basically become an All Westeros, All The Time network.
+Fans don't have to worry any more, though, because HBO has big plans to basically become an All Westeros, All The Time network.
 Deadline reported in early 2021 that HBO is developing multiple shows based in Martin's world, so at some point in the (probably distant) future, HBO will be home of the Songs of Fire and Ice universe with several series airing at once.